DkWeb/js_dbaccess/README.md

 - reading either one item or all items of an object store

 There is also a very simple index.html page, showing how to embed and to use the lib.

+You can checkout the example by visiting this [static page](https://dkweb.github.io/js_dbaccess/).